-Sablefish moved large distances throughout the 39 years of tagging studies.
-Mean great-circle distance moved in 1 year over all size groups was 148 km and 626 km over all time at liberty.
+Sablefish moved large distances throughout the 39 years of tagging.
+Mean great-circle distance moved in one year over all size groups was 148 km (80 nautical miles (nmi)), and 626 km (338 nmi) over all time at liberty.
 These distances are calculated as point-to-point, so they surely are minimum distances.
 Female sablefish moved slightly farther on average than male fish.
-The longest a recaptured tagged fish has been at liberty is slightly over 37 years-a fish tagged in 1973 and recovered in 2010.
-More than half of all recovered tagged fish have been recovered within 10 years of being tagged: 33% of tagged fish were recovered within 2 years of their release; 28% were recovered 3-5 years following release; and 24% were recovered 6-10 years following release (Table 6).
+The longest a recaptured tagged fish has been at liberty is slightly over 37 years from a fish tagged in 1973 and recovered in 2010.
+Over half of all recovered tagged fish were recovered within 10 years of being tagged: 33% of tagged fish were recovered within 2 years of their release, 28% were recovered 3-5 years following their releases, and 24% were recovered 6-10 years following their release (Table 6).